pwyq/Fill-Game/test/README.md

-The DFPN test cases are the base line.

-## A

 Under `test/algorithms`:

 The files are for gtest unit tests.
+The DFPN test cases are the base line.

 Under `test/other_tests`: